Kylie Jenner Flips Her Ponytail In Front Of A Money Wall, Gets Ready For A Birthday Sailing On A $250M Yacht

 Five days in advance of her 22nd birthday, Kylie Jenner was all glammed up while modeling the newest Kylie Cosmetics offering in front of a wall of money that may or may not be real.

-The makeup sampling represents her upcoming birthday collection, which launches on the Keeping Up with the Kardashians mogul’s birthday (natch!), otherwise known as August 10.
+The makeup sampling represents her upcoming birthday collection, which launches on the Keeping Up With the Kardashians mogul’s birthday, otherwise known as August 10.

 In her extravagant, three-picture pack, Kylie rocked a high ponytail, allowing her face to be fully viewed.
 Her makeup was, not surprisingly, applied to perfection.